 - 20:28: Julie demonstrates a shocking skill she’s heard many teenagers have difficulty with. 😮

-- 21:02: We talk about the trend for families to have less children now compared to the 50s and 60s and whether that has impacted over-parenting.
-There are some fascinating aspects to how the tracking and surveillance begins in pregnancy and infancy!
+- 21:02: We talk about the trend for families to have fewer children now compared to the 50s and 60s and whether that has impacted over-parenting.
+There are some fascinating aspects to how tracking and surveillance begin in pregnancy and infancy!

 Have more kids and you won’t be able to over-parent them! -Julie Lythcott-Haims